InclusiveEducationTUDelft/InclusiveEducationTUDelft/README.md

 The output of the command should tell you what port you're running on (e.g. `Local:   http://localhost:5173/`).
 You can view the website from the URL `localhost:port` (5173 in the previous case, sometimes 5174).

+### Expected Prior Knowledge
+All of the examples and tips are written in markdown.
+You can practice writing markdown in an online editor like [StackEdit](https://stackedit.io/) or take a look at the list of markdown tags [here](https://www.markdownguide.org/basic-syntax/).
+A lot of the data works with JSON objects.
+Understanding JSON is required for updating the examples or tips displayed on the landing page or editing the tip of the day.
+You can view a quick video explaining JSON [here](https://www.youtube.com/watch?v=7mj-p1Os6QA).

 ### Examples Management
 The example content is placed in the `public/data/examples` folder.
 For a more detailed guide on how to handle examples refer to the `example_management` file in the `docs` folder.